ModFi/template-backend/README.md

 Created automatically using as base the template repository

+# Things to do

+Replace on the readme file the string CHANGE_REPO_NAME to the repository name.

 ## Backend only
 If the application serves the purpose to be a backend-repository please remove from the .github/workflows/ directory all the files that start with front